Sportsmen matter! Crandon & Bark River Raceways step up to help out the MORR Sportsman classes in 2014

 With racers and trucks/buggies, crews and off-road fans converging from all points on the U.S. map, the small logging town of Crandon, Wisc., (population: 1,961), is awash in activity.
-And since 1970 the off-road phenomenon has played out in Crandon, making it the nation’s longest-running short course off-road competition.
+And since 1970 the off-road phenomenon has played out in Crandon, celebrating 45 years and making it the nation’s longest-running short course off-road competition.

 For schedule, camping, grandstands and ticket information please visit www.crandonoffroad.com